5 Ways to Create More Peace in your life

 Joseph Campbell knew what he was talking about when he said to follow your bliss.
 I’ve talked about the power of being in alignment with your passions in the past, especially in my free ebook, How Creating a Blog can Change Your Life.
 By listening to our inner guide and taking action on what brings meaning and joy into our lives, we open the door to happiness and peace.

-Even spending a couple hours a week doing something you love can make you happier and give you purpose, not to mention it will help those creative juices flow.
+Even spending a couple of hours a week doing something you love can make you happier and give you purpose, not to mention it will help those creative juices flow.

 It’s easy to let fear get in the way of what we want to accomplish because we find comfort in doing what we’re familiar with or what we think others expect of us.
 Close your eyes and think of all the major events in your life.
 Were the decisions you made based out of love or fear?
 Were the decisions based on what you wanted to do, or what you thought was expected of you?